 All You Need to Know about Otsukaresama

-First, take a look at how Otsukaresama is being translated into different media.
-It has been translated as “Thanks for your hard work”, “You did your best”, “This is the end for today”, “See you tomorrow” or even “Goodbye”.
-But then, why is it that Otsukaresama doesn’t have a concrete translation enough of Its translation to stay uniform among all the media?
-The reason is that Otsukaresama doesn’t have a direct translation into English, or other languages for once.
+But why is it that Otsukaresama doesn’t have a concrete enough translation to remain consistent among all media?
+The reason is that Otsukaresama doesn’t have a direct translation into English, or other languages for that matter.

-To explain easily what Otsukaresama is, first, it is needed to say that Otsukaresama is not a phrase by itself, but a single word.
+In order to easily explain what Otsukaresama is, the first thing to say is that Otsukaresama is not a phrase by itself, but a single word.
 So in Japanese, in its formal form, it would be お疲れさまです (Otsukaresama Desu).
-That would be the most common way of structuring this word when heard in a formal situation such as at an office, school, or event.
+This would be the most common way to structure this word when heard in a formal situation such as an office, school, or event.

-Otsukaresama by itself is a noun without a single meaning in specific, but an idea.
-Otsukaresama is a greeting used when validating or denoting the labor done by the one the greeting is addressed to.
+Otsukaresama by itself is a noun without a specific meaning, but an idea.
+Otsukaresama is a greeting used when acknowledging or designating the work done by the person to whom the greeting is addressed.

-It is not completely understood where Otsukaresama came from.
-But, one of the most accepted origins of the word is that in the old times.
+It is not entirely clear where Otsukaresama came from.
+But one of the most accepted origins of the word is that of ancient times.

 It was not お疲れ様 (Otsukaresama) but, お憑かれ様 (Otsukare-Sama).
 Although it has the same in pronunciation, the meaning is completely different.

-With details meaning of the Kanji as the following:
+With details meaning of the kanji of “otsukaresama” is as follows:

 Present Kanji (お疲れ様) Old Kanji (お憑かれ様)